-Tuesday, February 25, 2014
+Thursday, July 10, 2014

-&lt;sup>+ Affiliation provided for identification purposes only.
+\ Affiliation provided for identification purposes only.

-I am grateful for this opportunity to present written testimony before the Senate Judiciary Committee Subcommittee on the Constitution, Civil Rights, and Human Rights for this hearing on solitary confinement in the United States.
-This is an extremely important issue and one on which both the United States Legislative and Executive Branches should and could take immediate action.
+I am grateful for this opportunity to testify before the New York Advisory Committee to the United States Commission on Civil Rights on solitary confinement in the United States and in New York.
+This is an extremely important issue and one on which both the United States Federal and state governments can and should take immediate action.
+Thank you for investigating this issue.

-My testimony today will focus on the solitary confinement of children in the United States.
 In the last few years, I have interviewed or corresponded with scores of young people who were subjected to solitary confinement while they were under age 18 in juvenile facilities, as well as in jails and prisons in 20 states across the country.
-I want to share my perspective and some of their stories with this Subcommittee.
+I want to share my perspective and some of their stories with the Commission.

-Every day in this country, young people under the age of 18 are held in solitary confinement in juvenile facilities, jails and prisons.
+Every day in this country young people under the age of 18 are held in solitary confinement in juvenile facilities, jails and prisons.
 In solitary confinement, children spend 22 or more hours a day alone, usually in a small cell, isolated both physically and socially - and this can extend for days, weeks or months.
 Sometimes a window allows natural light to filter in or a view of the outside.
 Sometimes children can communicate with each other - yelling to other children, voices distorted, reverberating against concrete and metal.
 In some facilities, children get a book, or maybe just a bible, or perhaps study materials slipped under their door.
 But in solitary confinement, few contours distinguish one hour, day or week from the next.